-17.2 Updating the Inputs of the User Program Interface for the PROFInet Component with SFC 112 "PN_IN"
+17.2 Updating the Inputs of the User Program Interface for the PROFINET CBA Component with SFC 112 "PN_IN"

-Using SFC 112 "PN_IN", you copy the input data in PROFInet from the shadow memory of the PROFInet components to the associated interface DB.
+Using SFC 112 "PN_IN", you copy the input data in PROFINET CBA from the shadow memory of the PROFINET CBA component to the associated interface DB.
 After the SFC is completed, your application has the current input data available to it.

-Parameter Declaration Data Type Memory Area Description DBNO INPUT WORD I, Q, M, D, L, constant DB no. of interface DB RET_VAL OUTPUT INT I, Q, M, D, L, Error information
+Parameter Declaration Data Type Memory Area Description DBNO INPUT WORD I, Q, M, D, L, constant DB no. of interface DB (DBNO=0: Updating of all PROFINET CBA interface DBs) RET_VAL OUTPUT INT I, Q, M, D, L, Error information

 Error Code (W#16#) Explanation 0000 No error occurred.
-8001 CBA configuration is not available or invalid.
+8001 PROFINET CBA configuration is not available or invalid.
 8002 The DB number does not match the one in the component configuration.
 8004 The DB number matches the one in the component configuration, but the DB is not yet loaded.
+8005 The interface DB was compiled with the keyword UNLINKED, in other words, it is in the load memory but not in the working memory.
 8006 The interface DB is write-protected in the CPU.
 80B1 Length error when reading or writing.
 The component configuration does not fit the loaded DB.
-8хуу General error information, see Evaluating Errors with Output Parameter RET_VAL
+8хуу General error information, see Evaluating Errors with the Output Parameter RET_VAL